Evaluation & Data

 HeppSY also puts the students’ rights to their personal data at the heart of the data protection policy.
 The students participating in evaluations are well informed of the aims and processes, and their data will not be processed without their consent.

-Please read HeppSY Privacy Notices for more information.
+Please read HeppSY Privacy Notice for more information.

-Students and parents can download our privacy notice explaining the type of data being collected and how the data will be used here: Full HeppSY Privacy Notice (General) 2023/24
+Students and parents can download our privacy notice explaining the type of data being collected and how the data will be used below:

 Contact us